joshgoebel/keyszer/USING_WITH_KINTO.md

-# Using `keyszer` with Kinto release 1.2-13
+# Using keyszer with Kinto release 1.2-13

-## Uppdate your `kinto.py` config file
+## Uppdating your kinto.py config file

-See `UPGRADE_FROM_XKEYSNAIL.md`.
+First, have a glace thru `UPGRADE_FROM_XKEYSNAIL.md`.

 - TLDR, remove `imports` from the top.
 - Fix `pass_through_key`, which has been removed.
 - Add `bind` to tabbing key combos (for sticky tabbing).

-**Replacing pass_through_key**
+**Replacing `pass_through_key`**

 This never worked, and Kinto has been using it as an "ignore" helper.
-Luckily we can add this feature back with a single line at the top:
+Luckily we can patch thiswith a single line at the top:

 ```py
 pass_through_key = ignore_key